mcfwalker/qwkshot/docs/TECHNICAL_DESIGN.md

 ### 3.5.
 Sign-In Page Implementation
 - Use client components for interactivity.
-- Employ `useState` for form inputs (email, password) and loading/error states.
+- Employ `useState` for form input (email) and loading/error states.
 - Use `useRouter` for navigation.
-- Implement handlers for email/password sign-in and OAuth provider sign-in, calling Supabase client methods.
+- Implement handlers for magic link sign-in (obtaining OTP/link) and OAuth provider sign-in, calling Supabase client methods.
 - Display user-friendly error messages (e.g., using toasts).
 - Optionally use `onAuthStateChange` listener for reactive redirects upon successful sign-in, although redirects from handlers/middleware are often sufficient.